-Staindrop, historically closely associated with Raby Castle that is about half a mile to its north.
+Staindrop is historically closely associated with Raby Castle that is about half a mile to its north.
 It is an attractive, yet narrow and exceptionally long village with a village green and several 18th century houses.
 The name Staindrop derives from ‘Staener Hop’ meaning stony valley from the neighbouring Langley Beck, a wooded dene on the north side of the village.

 On Saxton’s map of County Durham in 1569 Staindrop is depicted, along with Bishop Auckland, Barnard Castle, Hartlepool and Durham as a town rather than a village or hamlet (as are Newcastle and Yarm just outside the county boundaries).
 Raby Castle is shown on the map too just across the Langley Beck to the north of the village.